 Not all breathing problems can be avoided.
 You can help prevent many respiratory infections by taking these steps:

-- Do not smoke around your child or in places that he goes, even when he is not there.
-Children who are around smokers get twice as many respiratory infections and colds as those who do not live with smokers.
-Smoke residue can build up on surfaces in rooms and in cars.
+- Do not smoke around your child or in places that they go, even when they're not there.
+Children who are around smokers get 2 times as many respiratory infections and colds as those who don't live with smokers.
+Smoke residue can build up on surfaces in rooms and cars.

 - Keep places where your child will be dust-free.

 - Do not use baby powder or cornstarch on your child.
-These things can irritate a baby's lungs.
+These things can irritate their lungs.

-- Everyone should practice good hand washing to prevent the spread of germs.
+- Everyone in the home should practice good hand washing to keep germs from spreading.

-- If possible, keep your child away from people who are sick.
+- If you can, keep your child away from people who are sick.